nuyiep/42KL-18-CPP06/README.md

 		}
   	- An example of the dynamic cast
    <img width="602" alt="Screenshot 2023-07-12 at 21 23 32" src="https://github.com/nuyiep/42KL-18-CPP06/assets/53002130/078a07c1-bd55-42b9-a521-15585ca68386">

+	- For ex02
+		Base* instance = new A(); //upcasting ok instance->baseFuncion(); // calls a function in Base class ok

+		//But if A has a specific function not in Base class, need to use dynamic cast
+		//to downcast it back to A*
+		A* derivedInstance = dynamic_cast<A*>(instance);
+		if (derivedInstance != nullptr)
+			derivedInstace->aFunction(); //calls a function specific to A class
+		// if the cast is successful (i.e. the object being pointed to is of
+		// the target derived type), return a valid pointer

 **Special floating point literals**
 	- -inff negative infinity (negative floating point infinity)